 Stay in Camara De Lobos if you want to experience a traditional Madeiran fishing village, you want to sample fresh fruit, wine and seafood, you want to be near to tourist conveniences, you want to take in the breathtaking views.

-Best places to Stay in Camara De Lobos:🔍FIND HOTEL DEALS IN CAMARA DE LOBOS
+Best places to Stay in Madeira in Camara De Lobos:🔍FIND HOTEL DEALS IN CAMARA DE LOBOS

 Located on the southwest coast of the island, Ribeira Brava (Wild River) is a destination that gained its name from the river that once flowed through the hills, which translates to an angry or wild river.